ernestmakaika/ernestmakaika/README.md

 - 👋 Hi, I’m Ernest Makaika
-- 🌱 I’m a budding User Experience Designer
+- 🌱 I’m a budding designer interested in visual and interaction design.
+I'm passionate about inclusive and accessible design